IS-UMK/lemkis/algebra2/gaussian_elimination/README.md

 - `inverse()` calculates the inverse matrix of matrix `m` if the matrix is square and invertible.

 You can run `examples()` to understand the implementation of each function.
+And by running `tests()` you can make sure that everything works and behaves how it should

 ## Questions
 If there's a part of the code not mentioned in this document that needs explanation, please refer to the source code or ask the authors.